 me to write features for ITW’s The Big Thrill.

-R.J.
-Ellory (referred to as “the Stephen King of crime fiction” by Bookreporter.com) taped a
+Bookreporter.com referred to R.J.
+Ellory as “the Stephen King of crime fiction.”
+He discusses

 The Hidden Third by Wilf Nussey is a political thriller set in 1994 South Africa.